METEO 3 Lesson 5 Images

 Text description of the 07Z reflectivity from the radar at Boston image.

-The image shows a radar map of the New York City area and its surroundings, highlighting weather patterns.
+The image shows a radar image from the Boston radar.
 A circular radar overlay depicts various colors indicating precipitation intensity in decibels (dBZ).
-The center of the radar is located in Upton, NY.
-The colors range from light green to dark blue, representing varying precipitation levels, with a section of yellow indicating higher intensity.
+The center of the radar is located in Boston, MA with radar coverage extending radially outward into much of eastern New England.
+The colors range from light blue to deep orange, representing varying precipitation intensities.
+The map appears to show heavy snowfall in the Boston area with precipitation rates tapering off across Connecticut and Long Island.
+Islip, NY is circled and labeled in red and appears to be experiencing little to no precipitation.
+However, the image show minimal precipitation because the radar is located too far away from Islip and the radar beam is unable to pickup the precipitation falling on Long Island.
 Geographic markers and state lines are visible, providing context to the areas affected.
-The map also includes a legend on the right, showing precipitation intensity values ranging from -30 to 80 dBZ.
+The map also includes a legend on the right, showing precipitation intensity values ranging from -25 to 75 dBZ.

 Credit: National Weather Service